 I'm applying to the GKS program for a Master's degree in Industrial Engineering.
-I would like to receive feedback on my essay, based on the following criteria:
+I would like to receive feedback on my essay.

 being part of something big